PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Introduction

-Extensive experiments on the latest multimodal LLM benchmarks have validated the superiority of PPLLaVA: with superior throughput, PPLLaVA has achieved top results across a wide range of test sets, including MSRVTT \citep{xu2016msr}, MSVD \citep{wu2017deep}, ActivityNet \citep{caba2015activitynet}, VCG Bench \citep{maaz2023video}, MVBench \citep{li2023mvbench}, and Video-MME \citep{fu2024video}.
+Experiments on the latest multimodal LLM benchmarks have validated the superiority of our method: PPLLaVA has achieved top results across a wide range of test sets, including NextQA \cite{nextqa}, EgoSchema, ActivityNet \citep{caba2015activitynet}, VCG Bench \citep{maaz2023video}, MVBench \citep{li2023mvbench}, LongVideoBench \citep{wu2024longvideobench}, and Video-MME \citep{fu2024video}.
 These benchmarks encompass tasks such as video question answering, detailed video captioning, and video multiple-choice questions, with video lengths ranging from seconds to hours.
-Furthermore, our codebase has integrated cutting-edge video LLM techniques, including video Direct Preference Optimization and video-image-multiple image interleave training.
-As shown in Fig. \ref{image_intro}(b), compared to recent top Video LLMs, PPLLaVA demonstrates clear advantages across both video and image benchmarks, while responding 7x faster than LLaVA-Next-Video-7B.
+We conducted post-training with the integration of PPLLaVA on different VLM base models, including LLaVA-Next, LLaVA-Video, and InternVL3.
+These VLMs vary in terms of training token scales and visual encoders, yet PPLLaVA consistently yields further improvements, demonstrating the generalization capability of our model.
+More importantly, PPLLaVA significantly improves efficiency while achieving better performance.
+As shown in Fig.~\ref{image_intro}(b), compared to the baseline LLaVA-Video, PPLLaVA achieves superior performance with only one-quarter of the token count.
+When the number of tokens is aligned, the advantage of PPLLaVA becomes even more pronounced, outperforming by 6.86\% and 4.4\% at 1000 and 2000 tokens, respectively.
+It is worth noting that the performance of PPLLaVA does not solely rely on the semantic alignment provided by CLIP.
+On the contrary, CLIP-based encoders offer strong initialization, while the model learns during subsequent training how to adaptively extract critical visual information.
+As a result, PPLLaVA still achieves outstanding performance even on VideoChatGPT-Bench, where summarization and caption-style problems are prevalent without informative user questions.